 IN WITNESS WHEREOF the undersigned, being duly authorized by their respective Governments, have signed this Agreement.

-DONE at Philipsburg, this 14th day of July, 2017, in two originals, in the English language.
+DONE at Washington, this 17th day of January 2018, in two originals, in the English language.

-For the Kingdom of the Netherlands, in respect of Sint Maarten,
+For the Kingdom of the Netherlands, in respect of the Caribbean part of the Netherlands,